 - Premium Support: Direct telephonic support is reserved for Coinbase One subscribers.

-- System Uptime: While 2025 upgrades have increased platform stability, instances of latency or delayed order processing still occur during periods of extreme market volatility.
+- System Uptime: While the 2025 upgrades have increased platform stability, latency or delayed order processing still occur during periods of extreme market volatility.

 Final Verdict